MonashDataFluency/open-refine-workshop/setup.md

 * On Linux: Navigate to the folder where you’ve installed OpenRefine in a terminal window and type ‘./refine’
 * On Mac: Navigate to where you installed OpenRefine and click the OpenRefine icon

 The interface to OpenRefine is accessed via a web browser.
-When you run Refine normally this should open a window in your default web browser pointing at the address http://127.0.0.1:3333.
+When you run OpenRefine normally this should open a window in your default web browser pointing at the address http://127.0.0.1:3333.
 If this doesn't happen automatically you can open a web browser and type in this address.

+**Troubleshooting:**

-**Troubleshooting** OpenRefine is a Java application, if you are having trouble running OpenRefine you need to have a 'Java Runtime Environment' (JRE) installed on your computer to run OpenRefine**.
+OpenRefine is a Java application, if you are having trouble running OpenRefine you need to have a 'Java Runtime Environment' (JRE) installed on your computer to run OpenRefine**.
 If you don’t already have one installed then you can download and install from [http://java.com](http://java.com) by going to the site and clicking "Free Java Download".

-**Getting help**
+**Getting help:**

-If you encounter problems installing or running OpenRefine, helpers will be onhand 30 minutes prior to the start of the start of the workshop
+**If you encounter problems installing or running OpenRefine, helpers will be onhand 30 minutes prior to the start of the workshop**

 If you encounter problems installing or running OpenRefine, a good source of support is [the OpenRefine mailing list and forum](https://groups.google.com/forum/?fromgroups#!forum/openrefine)